 Examples of strength training include:

-Note: Before starting any type of exercise program, check with your doctor about any possible medical problems you may have that would limit your exercise program.
+Note: Before starting any type of exercise program, check with your doctor about any health problems that would limit your exercise program.

 American Council on Exercise